 The guide is meant to be comprehensive, but as such, not every section will be applicable to everyone.
 Instead, we invite you to click on the links in the table of contents to jump to the sections that most interest you.

 How Does Solstice RTC Help Teens Struggling with Technology Addiction?

 At Solstice West, we allow for a break from their previously technology-filled world.
-Initially, your teen will not have access to any social media or non-academic technologies, and what she does have access to will be approved and monitored by a staff member.
-This is to make sure she can begin to re-engage in the present world around her.
+Initially, your teen will not have access to any social media or non-academic technologies, and what they does have access to will be approved and monitored by a staff member.
+This is to make sure they can begin to re-engage in the present world around her.
 We provide specific therapeutic supports for the misuse of technology, including: social media group, addictions group, family therapy, and peer support groups.